Welcome New Riders

 Welcome to the team!

 The Boulder High School Mountain Bike Team (BHS MTB) was founded by Head Coach Ben Boyer in 2010.
-It is a charter member of the Colorado High School Cycling League, which is sanctioned by the National Interscholastic Cycling Association (NICA).
+It is a charter member of the Colorado High School Cycling League.

 The team has grown rapidly since its founding, with over 80 team members in 2014 and currently over 130 riders.
 It is the largest high school mountain bike team in the state.
 BHS MTB is the reigning Colorado State Champion, and won seven titles between 2010 and 2018.